Query API

 • fetch_related(*args) - fetches objects related to instance.
 It can fetch FK relation, Backward-FK relations and M2M relations.
 It also can fetch variable depth of related objects like this: await team.fetch_related('events__tournament') - this will fetch all events for team, and for each of this events their tournament will be prefetched too.
 After fetching objects they should be available normally like this: team.events[0].tournament.name

-Another approach to work with related objects on instance is to query them explicitly in async for:
+Another approach to work with related objects on instance is to query them explicitly with async for:

 async for team in event.participants: